cylc/cylc-doc/src/tutorial/runtime/index.rst

 .. warning::

-   This section has been upgraded for Cylc 8 syntax and commands, but it still contains screenshots of the Cylc 7 desktop GUI.
+   This section has been temporarily removed pending update for Cylc 8

 This section covers: